-Opening your report card knowing not-so-fantastic grades will be staring you in the face is a frightening concept.
+Opening your report card, knowing not-so-fantastic grades will be staring you in the face, is a frightening concept.

 Improve your grades and get a better report card by making sure you are taking care of yourself physically as well as doing simple things like always attending class and studying a little every day.